The following campgrounds offer

 Easier to trailer next door for the less adverturous.
 Tevis cup riders will

 find this a piece of cake.

-the Desolation Wilderness and Mokelumne Wilderness.
-In the
+into the Desolation Wilderness and Mokelumne Wilderness.
+In the wilderness areas,

-not permitted.
-In forest areas outside of the wilderness,
+vehicles are not permitted.
+In forest areas outside of the wilderness, hiking trails

 Wilderness Permits are required year round.

 There are fees for overnight camping in the wilderness year round.

 Day use wilderness permits are free of charge.